 MotoStik MX1 (Discontinued)

-The MotoStik MX1 was a single tube, spring powered pogo stick that existed until the early 2010’s.
+The MotoStik MX1 was a single tube, spring powered pogo stick that existed until the late 2000’s.
 It had a solid contruction, and was made to help train Motocross athletes.
 The MotoStik came with a very wide set of handlebars, so riders would often replace them with smaller bars.
 Although the company has since shut down and it has been discontinued, we still see them pop up every so often in the sport, so we felt the need to include them on the list.